rahvee/CBcrypt/README.md

 You should probably add the [MonoDevelop nuGet Addin](https://github.com/mrward/monodevelop-nuget-addin).

 Right click each project, and "Restore nuGet Packages."
 It should automatically download dependent libraries (BouncyCastle and CryptSharp, at the time of this writing).

+## Community ##

+Presently, there's just this github project.
+And I haven't yet created any "real" mailing list or anything.
+I figure if a bunch of people become interested, it will give me motivation to create such a group.
+For now, it was just super easy for me to create a simple dumb distribution list.
+Anyone may write to [cbcrypt-dev@conceptblossom.com](mailto://cbcrypt-dev@conceptblossom.com)

+If you'd like to receive mail that others post, please just say so, and I'll manually add you to the group.
+And as soon as the numbers become annoying to me, we'll create a normal internet discussion list.